-- · No change in status of sanctioned liabilities and accordingly no repayments; - · Use of ALCO approved rollover/ renewal related behavioral patterns of liabilities; - Ability to maintain core deposits through increased focus on corporate customers as part of the new business model of the remaining entity post the sale of consumer business (evidenced by actual cash flows till the reporting date); - Reduction in operating expenses resulting from a leaner entity post sale of consumer business; - Positive progress in key aspects of the Equity Strengthening Plans; - · Stressing the expected behavioral outflows of the liabilities and expected behavioral inflows from assets; and - Putting in place the necessary liquidity lines in the form of medium term interbank liquidity support facilities.
+- No change in status of sanctioned liabilities and accordingly no repayments; - Use of ALCO approved rollover/ renewal related behavioral patterns of liabilities: - Ability to maintain core deposits through increased focus on corporate customers as part of the new business model (evidenced by actual cash flows till the reporting date); - · Positive progress in key aspects of the Equity Strengthening Plans; - · Stressing the expected behavioral outflows of the liabilities and expected behavioral inflows from assets; and - · Putting in place the necessary liquidity lines in the form of medium-term interbank liquidity support facilities.

 The Board of Directors has reviewed the above assumptions and events, along with mitigating factors and concluded that there are no material uncertainties related to these events and conditions that may cast significant doubt on the Group's ability to continue as a going concern.
-Accordingly, the Board of Directors believe that the Group will be able to continue its business without any significant curtailment of operations and meet its obligations for the next twelve months from the date of reporting of these consolidated financial statements.
-In addition to the above assessment, the Board of Directors are also pursuing an active exit strategy for certain assets of the Group.
-Accordingly, these consolidated financial statements have been prepared on a going concern basis.
+Accordingly, the Board of Directors believed that the Group will be able to continue its business without any significant curtailment of operations and will be able to meet its obligations for the next twelve months from the date of reporting of these consolidated financial statements.
+Accordingly, this consolidated financial statements has been prepared on a going concern basis.

-1.2 Subsequent event - Transfer of business and sale of assets
+1.2 Transfer of business and sale of assets